helpfulBadger/envoy_getting_started/03_opa_integration/README.md

 # Envoy & Open Policy Agent

-This is the 3rd Envory & Open Policy Agent Getting Started Guide.
+This is the 3rd Envoy & Open Policy Agent Getting Started Guide.
 Each guide is intended to explore a single feature and walk through a simple implementation.
 Each guide builds on the concepts explored in the previous guide to build a very powerful authorization services by the end of the series.

 ## Envoy's External Authorization API